bschulman/Data-Science-Portfolio/Facial-Emotion-Recognition/README.md

 Relu activation and he-normal initialization

-The last dense layer has 4 neurons and softmax activation.
+The last dense layer has 3 neurons and softmax activation.

-The model is compiled with Adamax optimizer and categorical_crossentropy loss and accuracy as the metric.
+The model is compiled with Adamax optimizer and categorical_crossentropy loss and accuracy, recall, precision and AUC as metrics.

-I also use a custom cyclical learning to increase and then reduce the learning rate for each training cycle to prevent overfitting.
+I also use a custom cyclical learning schedule to increase and then reduce the learning rate for each training cycle to prevent overfitting.

 **Results:**
+I was ultimately unable to train a classifier that could distinguish between the sad and neutral classes.
+However, I was able to train a highly accurate classifier that could distinguish between a combined sad-neutral class, happy, and surprise.

-So far, I've acheived a validation accuracy of about 80% and a test accuracy of 57%.
-However, the model can't distinguish between sad and neutral.
+On that classifier, I acheived a validation accuracy of about 88% and a .96 AUC and a test accuracy of 92% a .973 AUC.

 Usage
 Code requires: zipfile, matplotlib, numpy, pandas, cv2, tensorflow, keras, tensorflow add ons, scikitlearn.
 It was written in colab so it imports the data from Google Drive